fakoua/ServicesPlus/README.md

 * Open Service Location
 * Install & Create Service (Coming Soon)

-For Binary downloads and changelog Go to Release Section.
+For Binary downloads and changelog go to the release section